Skip to main content

 April 2026

 We've unified how we talk about the product to match what it actually is.
-The same app, the same data, the same plan — now framed around the job it really does: finish the family archive so the people and stories aren't lost.
+It's the same app, the same data, the same plan, now framed around the job it really does: finish the family archive so the people and stories aren't lost.
 Restoration is still the entry capability (and still free on every plan), just no longer the whole story.

 • New name: “Nostalgia - Family Archive” across the web and in the App Store.
 Your account, photos, entitlements, and pricing are unchanged — Free, Plus ($5.99), and Pro ($11.99) stay exactly as they are.

-• Archive notes on every photo: a Who · When · Where · What · Story record editable right inside Library on web and mobile, pre-filled from the AI so you confirm rather than start from a blank form.
+• Archive Notes on every photo: a Who · When · Where · What · Story record editable right inside Archive on web and mobile, pre-filled from the AI so you confirm rather than start from a blank form.

-• Now in foundation: People suggestions from per-user face clustering, Photo Book PDF exports, slideshow export plumbing, and public read-only Family Vault links.
-Coming next: timeline and tree-aware albums like “Three generations of [Surname].”
+• Recently shipped: People suggestions from face clustering, Photo Book PDF exports, slideshow exports, and public read-only Family Vault links.

-• Genealogy fit: if you already keep a family tree in Ancestry, MyHeritage, or FamilySearch, Nostalgia continues to handle the photo side of the archive while the tree stays where it is.
+• Genealogy fit: if you already keep a family tree in FamilyEcho, Ancestry, MyHeritage, RootsMagic, Family Tree Maker, Gramps, or FamilySearch, Nostalgia continues to handle the photo side of the archive while the tree stays where it is.

 See the archivist overview

-• Brand-new accounts with an empty Library now see a welcome hero with three options — Scan a printed photo, Upload a digital file, or try the interactive demo — instead of a blank page.
+• Brand-new accounts with an empty Archive now see a welcome hero with three options (Scan a printed photo, Upload a digital file, or try the interactive demo) instead of a blank page.

-• Every completed restore in Library has a new “Create reveal →” shortcut that drops you straight into a private Photo Story share, no menu-hunting required.
+• Every completed restore in Archive has a new “Create reveal →” shortcut that drops you straight into a private Photo Story share, no menu-hunting required.

-• A dismissible Photo Story banner appears on the Library Progress & Review tab once you have at least one finished restore, so the feature is discoverable without being pushy.
+• A dismissible Photo Story banner appears in Progress & Review once you have at least one finished restore, so the feature is discoverable without being pushy.

 • Active restores on desktop now show a “Continue on mobile” button next to Open details, with a deep link that opens the same job on the phone.

-• Breadcrumb navigation added to the photo workspace and the Scan Picker so it’s easier to get back to Library without losing context.
+• Breadcrumb navigation added to the photo workspace and the scan review flow so it’s easier to get back to Archive without losing context.

 • Two new blog posts walk through Photo Story reveals and the refreshed editor.

-Nostalgia now turns any restored photo into a shareable Photo Story — a private landing page where family members open a link and watch the restoration animate in.
-Square, story, and short-video formats, plus a new scan picker and a version filmstrip so you always share the best result.
+Nostalgia now turns any restored photo into a shareable Photo Story, a private landing page where family members open a link and watch the restoration animate in.
+Square, story, and short-video formats, plus automatic Best Scan selection and a version filmstrip so you always share the best result.

 • Version filmstrip: every time you run a tool, a labelled thumbnail joins a strip under the photo so you can scrub through earlier results and pick the one to share without losing any of them.

-• Scan picker: drop two or three phone shots of the same print and Nostalgia auto-picks the sharpest one as your keeper, with a quick tap to override if you prefer a different take.
+• Best Scan: drop two or three phone shots of the same print and Nostalgia auto-picks the sharpest one as your Best Scan, with a quick tap to override if you prefer a different take.

 • Reveal pages are not indexed, support an optional passcode and expiration, and the recipient doesn’t need a Nostalgia account to view.